okdonga/iifes_modules_closures/README.md

 # IIFEs, Modules, Closures

-IIFEs and modules are the syntactical gymnastics we have to go through to get usefull OO stuff in JS
+These are the syntactical gymnastics we have to go through to get useful OO stuff in JS
-  - private state,
+  - private state
+  - public API
   - encapsulation (global state is bad.  why???)
   - namespacing